 Why secure the publishing rights to this iconic series from Sheila McCullagh?

-The Reading Hut has started to publish the first 16 Introductory Books (with new ISBNs) and children will be able to read ALL books using the SSP I Can Read (Without You) ICRWY app.
+The Reading Hut has started to publish the first 16 Introductory Books (with new ISBNs) and children can read ALL books using the I Can Read (Without You) ICRWY lessons app.
 Students learning to read and spell with The Reading Hut will use the lessons and Ebooks.
 We are also 'Code Mapping®' the books so that there is a focus on the phoneme to grapheme mapping.
 They are used as 'transition readers' within our I Can Read Without You (ICRWY) Project, at the time when learners are able to understand the mapping.
 They bridge the gap between 'Code Level' (decodable texts aligned with systematic phonics instruction) and 'Authentic Texts' (books solely written for enjoyment and engagement, usually age-appropriate series / chapter books)

 Speech Sound Pictographs are used to ensure that the mapping is precise, even if then 'translated' for accents.
 This is the same concept that underlies the IPA- those learning to speak English can transcribe words into phonetic symbols- each representing an English speech sound.
 They blend the sounds to produce the word.
 If the person transcribing the word can already speak English, they might then 'translate' that into their accent.
 We do this when reading - we take the way everyone 'talks on paper' in English (the written 'alphabetic' code - the foundation for orthographic mapping) and pronounce those words aloud in our accent/ dialect.
 Because of the huge number of letter-sound relationships (probably 400+) AND the different sounds used to produce the same words (because of accents etc) it is vital that the way children LEARN is as easy as possible, for each student.